LLAMA: The Low-Level Abstraction For Memory Access: Related work

 \subsection{SIMD libraries and AoSoA}

-There is a manifold of SIMD libraries\cite{xsimd, boost_simd, nsimd, eve, vc} available as well as efforts to standardize SIMD types in C++\cite{parallelism_ts_2}.
+There is an assortment of SIMD libraries~\cite{xsimd, boost_simd, nsimd, eve, vc} available as well as efforts to standardize SIMD types in C++~\cite{parallelism_ts_2}.
 These primarily offer abstractions for SIMD vectors, masks, arithmetic operations and mathematical functions, which are resolved to a SIMD technology at compile time.
 However, the SIMD vector types are also especially useful to build SIMD compatible data structures.
 By putting, possibly heterogeneous, vector types instead of scalars into structures, AoSoA memory layouts are easily defined.
 Fetching SIMD vectors from pointers to contiguous data also allows easy interaction with SoA layouts.

-The Vc\cite{vc} library for example provides the explicit \lstinline{simdize<S>} construct to create SIMD versions of existing class templates \lstinline{S<A>} on an arithmetic type \lstinline{A}, for instance turning a struct containing float scalars into a struct containing float vectors.
+The Vc~\cite{vc} library for example provides the explicit \lstinline{simdize<S>} construct to create SIMD versions of existing class templates \lstinline{S<A>} on an arithmetic type \lstinline{A}, for instance turning a struct containing float scalars into a struct containing float vectors.

-While AoSoA and SoA data layouts in conjunction with SIMD data types are highly relevant for performant CPU focused data structures, these libraries usually fail to support GPU scenarios and higher dimensional arrays.
+While AoSoA and SoA data layouts in conjunction with SIMD data types are highly relevant for performant CPU focused data structures, SIMD libraries, which commonly wrap CPU specific vector intrinsics, usually fail to support higher dimensional arrays and accelerators such as GPUs.
 LLAMA supports AoSoA and SoA memory layouts of heterogeneous structures as well, but agnostic of any SIMD technology or target hardware architecture and is thus fully portable.